bastien03/movies/README.md

 * global dependencies
   * `npm install -g webpack`
-  * `npm install -g npm-check-updates`: run ncu to check whether there is some dependencies updates available
+  * `npm install -g npm-check-updates`: run `ncu` to check whether there is some dependencies updates available
+  * `npm install -g depcheck`: run `depcheck` to search for unused or missing dependencies
 * To start the app, be sure you run `npm install`.
 * The local server can be executed in different environments:
  * prod: `npm run local:prod` (like in production)